 2.1.
 Number and Term of Trustees.
 The Board of Trustees shall be composed of nine members who shall be elected by the National Association of Free Will Baptists, and shall serve a term of six years.
 The Board of Trustees and their terms are to be arranged so that they expire in groups of not more than three every other year.
-To institute the original process, the initial Board shall be appointed for the following terms; three of the Trustees shall be elected to serve a term of six years, three of the Trustees shall be elected to serve a term of two years.
+To institute the original process, the initial Board shall be appointed for the following terms; three of the Trustees shall be elected to serve a term of six years, three of the Trustees shall be elected to serve a term of two shall be elected to serve a term of two serves.

+years.
 Trustees may serve two full consecutive terms.